Qualcomm announced a new version of its Snapdragon smartphone platform in December.

 What phones will definitely use it?

-Xiaomi, Oppo, Vivo and ZTE have also now confirmed they will be offering 855-based 5G handsets.
+Oppo, Sony and Vivo have also confirmed they will be offering 855-based 5G handsets.

 What phones may use it?

-There are several other manufacturers like Google, HTC, Nokia, Motorola, Sony, LG who are strong Snapdragon partners and so we’d expect those manufacturers to come out with Snapdragon 855 handsets.
+There are several other manufacturers like Google, HTC, Nokia and Motorola who are strong Snapdragon partners and so we’d expect those manufacturers to come out with Snapdragon 855 handsets in due course.
+Nokia's new flagship Nokia 9 PureView sticks with Snapdragon 845.

 What phones definitely won’t use it?